• Home

 ALCOHOL

 As previously mentioned, purists do not add alcohol to tiramisu but we really enjoy it with rum, brandy, or marsala.
-You can also use your favourite liqueur.
+You can also use your favourite coffee liqueur to add even more coffee flavor.

 COCOA